jannekalliola/MMM-FiElectricityPrice/README.md

 # MMM-FiElectricityPrice

+### This module is no longer updated and you should use the new version instead: https://github.com/late4marshmellow/MMM-EUElectricityPrice

 Magic Mirror Module to display Finnish electricity prices from Nord Pool.
 The module can be used to show data from other regions from Nord Pool, but I have not tested it with them.

 The module loads the electricity prices when started and then every day at 16:01 local time of your MagicMirror installation.
 The prices are shown as a bar chart with optional average value and highlights for high and low prices, both limits are configurable.